Lab Section Overview

 The Database Showcase

-In Week 7, each student (or pair) will give a short presentation on their database project.
+In Week 7, each student will give a short presentation on their database project.
 This is a chance to:

 • Share the question you set out to answer